amsk1982/techniqueforlife/content/_index.md

 ##### Contact:   07515 482 426       Bethan@TechniqueForLife.com

-Bethan offers Wholeness coaching,             Shadow Work coaching,
+Bethan offers _Wholeness coaching,             Shadow Work_ coaching,
-School of Being workshops on themes of relating & intimacy,
+School of Being workshops on themes of _relating & intimacy_,
-and Alexander Technique for individuals and groups.
+and _Alexander Technique_ for individuals and groups.

 She invites you to welcome yourself exactly as you are in each moment as a starting point for opening to your full self.
 Her aim is to create an accepting, non-judgmental space for whatever arises.